-3.4 Using the JSTQL with syntactic proposals
+3.5 Using the JSTQL with an actual syntactic proposal

 This section contains the definitions of the proposals used to evaluate the tool created in this thesis.
 These definitions do not have to cover every single case where the proposal might be applicable, as they just have to be general enough to create some amount of examples that will give a representative number of matches when the transformations are applied to some relatively long user code.